GradMem: Learning to Write Context into Memory with Test-Time Gradient Descent: GradMem

 \subsection{GradMem: Test-Time Gradient Descent Memory}

 \textbf{GradMem} \emph{directly optimizes} the memory representation $\mathcal{M}$: for every example, it performs \emph{test-time training} by running a few gradient descent steps.
-Crucially, parameters of the model are frozen; instead, only the memory states $\mathcal{M}$ are trained on the current context $C$, resulting in context-relevant representation for the subsequent READ phase.
+Crucially, parameters of the model are frozen; instead, only the memory states $\mathcal{M}$ are trained on the current context $C$, resulting in a context-relevant representation for the subsequent READ phase.

 \textbf{Memory parameterization.} We represent memory as $m$ vectors of dimension $d$, $\mathcal{M} \in \mathbb{R}^{m \times d}$.
 In a decoder-only transformer, these vectors are used as \emph{prefix embeddings} prepended to the model input.
-GradMem maintains a meta-learned initialization $\mathcal{M}_0$ shared across examples, and produces an example-specific memory $\mathcal{M}_K$ after $K$ WRITE updates.
-While transformer stores KV-cache of size $\text{num\_layers} \times N\times d \times 2$ for context of length $N$, GradMem memory $\mathcal{M}$ is independent of context length and requires only $m$ $d$-dim vectors.
+GradMem maintains a meta-learned initialization $\mathcal{M}_0$: a shared learned starting memory state used for all examples.
+At test time, $\mathcal{M}_0$ and model parameters are fixed; each context initializes from $\mathcal{M}_0$ and updates only its per-example memory for $K$ WRITE steps, producing $\mathcal{M}_K$.
+Whereas a transformer stores a KV-cache of size $\text{num\_layers} \times N \times d \times 2$ for a context of length $N$, GradMem memory $\mathcal{M}$ is independent of context length and requires only $m$ $d$-dimensional vectors.

 GradMem is closely related to Test-Time Training (TTT) layers~\citep{sun2025l2l}, where an update is performed by gradient descent \emph{online per token} (or small token mini-batches).
 The self-supervised objective in TTT is typically an $\ell_2$ reconstruction loss on the \emph{layer input} $x_i$.
 TTT layers reconstruct layer inputs/activations, while GradMem reconstructs the context tokens, and does so once per context rather than at every layer and every token.
 Conceptually, instead of maintaining and updating a separate adaptive state in every layer, GradMem concentrates all test-time adaptation into a single memory state at the model input.
+Appendix~\ref{sec:input_vs_perlayer} ablates this input-level memory parameterization against direct per-layer trainable KV-cache memory.
+Appendix~\ref{sec:related} provides a broader comparison to long-context models, context-compression methods, fast-weight memories, and test-time-training works.

 \textbf{WRITE: optimize memory to encode the context.} Given a context sequence $C=(t_1,\dots,t_N)$ of $N$ tokens, GradMem uses an explicit WRITE objective that is task-agnostic and depends only on the ability of the model to reconstruct the context when conditioned on memory: